International Organization for Migration

 Cooperation between Belarus and the IOM is coordinated by the Ministry of Internal Affairs.

-The IOM projects implemented in Belarus have multiplied in recent years.
-In Belarus the IOM pays special attention to implementing projects in human trafficking, border infrastructure projects, cross-border cooperation, improvement of the national migration legislation.
+In Belarus the IOM pays special attention to implementing projects on improvement of the national migration legislation and on countering human trafficking.

 The IOM successively supports Belarus efforts in promoting the human trafficking agenda in the UN, as well as within the scope of the Global Human Trafficking Plan.
 The IOM acts as a principal co-organizer of major conferences on human trafficking and illegal migration held in Minsk.